Ulrich Graf von Soden-Fraunhofen

 In Oct 1941 Obltnt.
 Soden-Fraunhofen was assigned as 1st Watch Officer to the successful U-552 (Topp).
 He went on two patrols with the boat, a total of 67 days at sea.
 Ironically, these were among the least successful of U-552's patrols, but the experience of serving under a veteran like Erich Topp was invaluable.

-From March to May 1942 Soden-Fraunhofen received U-boat commander training prior to commissioning the Type VIIC U-624 on 28 May.
+From March to May 1942 Soden-Fraunhofen received U-boat commander training prior to commissioning the type VIIC U-boat U-624 on 28 May.
 The first patrol (56 days in the North Atlantic) was highly successful, with a tally of seven ships sunk (35,616 GRT) and one damaged.

 Busch, R and Röll, H-J. (1998).
 German U-boat commanders of World War II.